By Benjamin Krudwig

-Every third Thursday of the month we have an office spin-in during our office meeting.
-At our last meeting I started spinning some hand-dyed merino roving, a variegated light green and a variegated ocean blue.
+Every third Thursday of the month, we have a spin-in during our office meeting.
+At our last meeting, I started spinning some hand-dyed merino roving, a variegated light green and a variegated ocean blue.
 I spun about 500 yards of singles in both colorways.
 Initially, I thought I would ply each color with itself, but this would yield only about 250 yards of each color.
 By plying the colors together, I maximized my yardage.

 The results were pleasantly surprising, as the variegation in the singles interacted with each other in wonderful ways.
 Since I am still a novice spinner and my roving was a bit "sticky" feeling as I was drafting, my singles were not terribly consistent.
 The variation in size of yarn as well as the saturation of color created subtle changes in color density between the blue and green throughout the yarn.

 I learned that the blue and green, although they are contrasting in color, are not contrasting in value.
 Value (roughly speaking) is the brightness or intensity of a color.
 In this example the blue and green are near the same level of brightness, although there are some areas of higher contrast in value throughout the yarn.

 Since I didn't have a project in mind when I spun the yarn, I now needed to swatch it to see what medium it would look best in.

 Above, this swatch is hefty and bulky, as is characteristic of crochet.
 The effects of the barber pole yarn becomes muddled and disorganized due to the mechanics of the stitch, which aligns the yarn in a haphazard way.

 The knitted swatch, above, begins to align the yarn in a more structured manner, since the "legs" of the stitches are nearly vertical.
 Here, the colors "pool" better than the crocheted swatch.
 The larger needle allowed the yarn to full more and create a lofty fabric full of drape.